too043/pfits/README.md

-The pfits software package is developed to process psrfits data files (both search and fold-mode files).
+# pfits

 Author:    George.Hobbs@csiro.au
-CSIRO 2019
+Copyright: CSIRO 2019

+**pfits** is a software package to read, manipulate and process PSRFITS format search- and fold-mode pulsar astronomy data files

-Compile with:
+## Compile
 ./bootstrap
 ./configure
 make
 make install

-Software to write:

-1. pfits_describe:
+## Routines

+### pfits_describe

-summarises the header information in a PSRFITS file.
-The output can be written to the screen or to a file.
++ summarises the header information in a PSRFITS file
++ The output can be written to the screen or a file

-2. pfits_fv:
+### pfits_fv

-code that reproduces some of the "fv" (fits viewer) functionality.
-This code allows the user to obtain detailed information about the psrfits file.
++ code that reproduces some of the "fv" (fits viewer) functionality
++ allows the user to obtain detailed information about the file.

-3. pfits_plot:
+### pfits_plot

-This code first determines whether the data is search mode or fold mode.
++ determines whether the data is search mode or fold mode

-fold mode:
++ for fold mode:

 if 1 channel then it plots the profile (with polarisation information if present) if multiple channels then it plots of colour scale image for I, Q, U and V (unless just I is requested)

-search mode:
++ for search mode:

 the user can select a time range, or nsamp range, or subint range.
 If > N points (where N is typically 4096) then the data gets averaged and the minimum, mean and maximum value in the average is recorded.
 The following options are available: